cebe/assetfree-yii2/README.md

 Magic: https://github.com/cebe/assetfree-yii2/blob/2.0.0/composer.json#L9-L14 :)

-This package claims to "[provide](https://getcomposer.org/doc/04-schema.md#provide)" the required asset packages which are only available when composer-asset-plugin ist installed.
+This package claims to "[provide](https://getcomposer.org/doc/04-schema.md#provide)" the required asset packages which are only available when composer-asset-plugin is installed.
 In reallity no asset packages are installed, so this is only useful in cases [where you do not need them](#why).